 Project Online will be available and maintained in terms of security and performance.
 Microsoft says that it will continue to fully support it.

 Users can therefore rest assured that their investment is safe and continue to use Project Online with all its functions for company-wide project and portfolio management in building their environment.

-The projects from Project Online and Microsoft Project Plan 1 (Project for the Web) can be accessed via Project Home and can be jointly analyzed in Project Roadmap and via Power BI.
+The projects from Project Online and Project for the Web can be accessed via Project Home and can be jointly analyzed in Project Roadmap and via Power BI.

 So, if all you want to accomplish is simple scheduling for a small team and you don’t need any resource management features, timesheets and such, it should be sufficient for your needs.
 We look forward to seeing which functions Microsoft will implement next.

 PPM for Power Apps Accelerator is a free enhancement for Project for the Web.
 It is a preconfigured Power Apps instance opening up the following additional possibilities:

 If required (provided the necessary know-how is available), the solution can be adapted and enhanced to meet individual requirements.
 An enhancement of this kind with many additional features is TPG ProjectPowerPack.

 Compared to Project Online, PPM for Power Apps Accelerator still has a lot of limitations (e.g. a maximum of 1,000 tasks, missing baselines, etc.).